: Midtown Beer Garden

 How to Explore Portland’s Food-Cart Pods

-Portland residents have a penchant for all things outdoorsy, so it only makes sense that the City of Roses has become famous for its alfresco dining options.
-Food carts — organized into what’s known as pods — started springing up in the early 2000s.
+Portland residents have a penchant for all things outdoorsy, so it only makes sense that the City of Roses is world-famous for its alfresco dining options.
+Food carts — organized into clusters called pods — started springing up in the early 2000s and they continue to grow and evolve into vibrant community spaces.
 You’ll find them run by scrappy chefs and entrepreneurs, many from immigrant communities, wanting to start food businesses minus the steep costs of running a brick-and-mortar operation.

-For decades, with much global acclaim,these DIY dining alternatives have become an integral part of Portland’s lively food culture and are just as beloved among locals as they are with visitors.
-The diversity of choice is easily one of the best features of food-cart pods.
+For decades, with much global acclaim, these casual dining destinations have become an integral part of Portland’s lively food culture and are just as beloved among locals as they are with visitors.
+The diversity of choice ranges from tacos to Korean corn dogs.
 Here’s where to find some of the city’s most exciting eats.

 A young mand and woman warming their hands in front of a fire pit located in a busy food cart pod.